Harris Centre Thriving Regions Applied Research Fund

 THRIVING REGIONS PARTNERSHIP PROCESS

-• This process includes engaging people in regions around the province in research, while also providing funding for Memorial faculty, staff and students to get the research done.
-Learn more about the Thriving Regions Partnership Process here and here.
+- This process includes engaging people in regions around the province in research, while also providing funding for Memorial faculty, staff and students to get the research done.

-• The Harris Centre has been working with a local advisory committee; they held a workshop in Marystown in Fall 2019 with regional stakeholders to determine what their research priorities are (click here for the full workshop report).
+- The Harris Centre has been working with a local advisory committee; they held a workshop in Cormac in Fall 2021 with regional stakeholders to determine what their research priorities are ( click here for the full workshop report).

-• Researchers must be available to attend a workshop in early 2020 somewhere in the Burin Region.
+Researchers must be available to attend a workshop in early 2022 somewhere in the Humber Valley Region.

-• A workshop will be held later in early 2020 that will include local stakeholders and partners and the selected researchers.
+A workshop will be held in early 2022 that will include local stakeholders and partners and the selected researchers.
 At this session, researchers, community members and local partners will work together to further develop their research idea and create a full proposal for the work to be undertaken.
 Researcher’s costs to attend this workshop will be covered by the Harris Centre.

-Please provide up to 1000 words describing how your research will help address one or more of the four priority themes that have been identified for the Burin Region:
+Please provide up to 1000 words (more details below) describing how your research will help address one or more of the four priority themes that have been identified for the Humber Valley Region:

-Click here to view the full workshop report, which provides a summary from the workshop held in Marystown in October 2019 and much more detail on these research themes.
+Click here to view the full workshop report, which provides a summary from the workshop held in Humber Valley in October 2021 and much more detail on these research themes.

 This 1000 word Expression of Interest should provide: